dom3d/LearningProtoactorNetOnOSX/README.md

 PID is somewhat "polluted" with some conviences methods such as: Tell, Request, SendSystemMessage, Stop.
 Eventually the use the ProcessRegistry to get a reference to the Process instance itself.

+An ID has to be unique across the system and across a cluster.

 ## ProcessRegistry
 Provides IDs for new Process/Actor instances.
-If a name is not given for a new actor, then the ProcessRegistry will create one based on "$" + internal ounter.
+If a name is not given for a new actor, then the ProcessRegistry will create one based on "$" + internal counter.

 ### Context
 Context is passed to an Actor and contains contextual information and provides an API to interact with that data (such as actor children).
 While processing a message in an actor, you can access the following via the Context object:

 - the actor's PID via context.Self
 - the actor's parent PID via context.Parent
 - message sender's PID: context.Sender.
 WARNING can be NULL !!!
+(In fact it's null all the time in my experiments and i don't know why)
 - methods to spawn actors as children
 - stash pending messages e.g. for recovery purposes etc.

 ## Props
-The 'Props' is taken from movies and theather where an object used on stage or on screen by actors during a performance or screen production.
+The 'Props' is taken from movies and theather where an object that used (on stage or on screen) by actors during a performance or screen production is called a prop.

 For ProtoActor think of Props being a "Recipe/Configuration" for the creation of an Actor, sometimes it's also referred to as "kind".
-You register a kind by handing over a Prop and give it a name.
+You register a kind by handing over a Prop and a name.

 (Actor)Producer: creates a new Actor.
 MailboxProducer creates a new mailbox.
 Message routing middleware configuration, Supervision Strategy.
 A cluster is patitioned automatically by 'kind' using a PartitionActor.
 ('Kind' as a partition is also referred as Grain?)

 Actors combined with a setup are referred to as "kind".
-"Named Actors" helps when there a multiple of the same kind to distinguish between them when it's needed'
+"Named" Activations - is spawning an Actor via it's kind using unique name across kinds and acts as global ID of the register kind.
+It's possible to register multiple kinds with the same name without errors, unfortunately.

 ## Remote
 Remote is the layer that allows to connect ProtoActor instances with each other.
 Each instance becomes a node with an Endpoint; a server with an adresss.